ravermeister/ci-runner/readme.md

 ### configure gitlab-runner
 See the general [Documentation](https://docs.gitlab.com/runner/register/) how to Register a runner.
-Prefix the given command with the container from docker-compose: before using this image you have to generate a `config.yml`
+Prefix the given command with the container from docker-compose:
 ```bash
 wget -qO docker-compose.yml https://gitlab.rimkus.it/development/ci-runner/-/raw/main/docker-compose.yml?ref_type=heads
 docker-compose pull